 The drinking culture in Russia is a stereotype for a reason.
 Excessive drinking can be a problem, and expats should keep an eye out for this.
 They are likely to get invited out for drinks, which could be a pro for some but not for everyone.

 - CON: Weather

 As Russia is such a large country, the weather varies dramatically.
-No matter where in the country they live though, expats must prepare themselves and adapt their lifestyles for long, cold winters, and shorter spring, summer and autumn seasons.
+No matter where in the country they live, though, expats will have to prepare themselves and adapt to long, cold winters and shorter spring, summer and autumn seasons.
 Winters can be harsh.
 This is something to be aware of, especially for those coming from warmer climates.

 Healthcare in Russia

 + PRO: Good private healthcare

 There are plenty of private healthcare options in Russia that offer a good standard of services.
 Doctors at these hospitals are also more likely to be able to communicate in English.
 Paying for private health insurance is a must, as private treatment in Russia is expensive.